NHERI-SimCenter/s3hark/docs/common/technical_manual/vnv.rst

 ----------------------

 A 2D free field effective stress analysis is performed by |s3harkName|
+and demonstrated in this section.
+The simulation is described in a json file, which can be downloaded from :download:`this link <../../_static/files/2D/2D1D_analysis.json>`.
+This file can be loaded by |s3harkName| to build the analysis automatically.
+The ground motion used in this simulation can be downloaded from :download:`here <../../_static/files/2D/SRT-GM-Input-Style3-full.json>`.
-and demonstrated here.
-The results are verified against FLAC and Plaxis.
+The results are verified against FLAC and
+Plaxis.
 The soil column being analyzed is 6 meters high sitting on a rock.
 The ground water table is at 2 meters below the soil surface.
 In the column, there are a total of three soil layers.
 Each layer is